-Nanos and risks: avoiding repeating the mistakes of the past
+Nanos and risks: don’t repeat the mistakes of the past

-Nanos and risks: avoiding repeating the mistakes of the past
+Nanos and risks: don’t repeat the mistakes of the past

-By AVICENN Team – Last Modified September 2022
+By the AVICENN team – Last modification September 2022

-Given the uncertainties about the risks associated with nanomaterials, what attitude to adopt?
-The same questions and interplay of actors are at work as for substances such as lead, mercury, asbestos, DDTs, PCBs, phytosanitary products, parabens or bisphenol, and more recently insecticides " neonicotinoids”, etc.
+Faced with the uncertainties about the risks associated with nanomaterials, what attitude should we adopt?
+The same questions and games of actors are at work as for substances such as lead, mercury, asbestos, DDT, PCBs, plant protection products, parabens or bisphenol, and more recently the “neonicotinoid” insecticides, etc.

-How much'years will be needed before the appropriate measures are implemented, in terms of risk assessment and management?
+How manyyears will it take before adequate measures are implemented in terms of risk assessment and management?

-Are we going to allow the development of mass uses of all nanomaterials without distinguishing potentially useful uses from more futile uses and crossing our fingers that there is no need to intervene after the fact... or will we manage- us to learn from similar experiences and act accordingly?
+Are we going to let the development of mass uses of all nanomaterials take place without distinguishing potentially useful uses from more futile ones and keeping our fingers crossed that there will be no need to intervene afterwards?
+Or will we manage to learn from similar experiences and act accordingly?

-The body of knowledge is indeed evolving at a pace that institutional red tape does not allow to follow: the delays are still too long between obtaining the results, their publication then their consideration by the risk assessment and management authorities, their communication with the actors in the field and finally the concrete implementation of appropriate measures.
-Once large quantities of nanomaterials are released into the environment and mixed with the several hundred thousand synthetic chemical substances already present there, it will be too late to act effectively.
+The body of knowledge is evolving at a pace that institutional constraints do not allow to follow: there is still too much time between obtaining the results, publishing them, then taking them into account by the risk assessment and management authorities, communicating them to the stakeholders in the field and finally implementing appropriate measures.
+Once large quantities of nanomaterials are released into the environment and mixed with the several hundred thousand synthetic chemicals already present, it will be too late to act effectively.

-The monitoring and information work that we carry out on our site veillenanos.fr and social networks intend to contribute to it.
+The monitoring and information work that we do on our website veillenanos.fr and social networks intend to contribute to this.

 Mathilde Detcheverry, General Delegate of AVICENN, September 2022

-“Historically, failure to examine the risks of seemingly beneficial chemical agents has resulted in large-scale exposures that have led to adverse human health and environmental effects discovered years or decades later, although after the damage has been done.
-We have the opportunity to avoid repeating the same mistakes with nano-silver”.
+“Historically, failure to consider the risks of seemingly beneficial chemical agents has led to large-scale exposures that have led to adverse human health and environmental effects discovered years or decades later, long after the damage was done.
+We have the opportunity to avoid repeating the same mistakes with nanosilver.”.

 Source: Nanosilver in healthcare – does the silver bullet exist?, European Nanomaterials Observatory, August 2020